python/cpython/Doc/library/csv.rst

 :class:`Writer` objects (:class:`DictWriter` instances and objects returned by the :func:`writer` function) have the following public methods.
-A *row* must be an iterable of strings or numbers for :class:`Writer` objects and a dictionary mapping fieldnames to strings or numbers (by passing them through :func:`str` first) for :class:`DictWriter` objects.
-Note that complex numbers are written out surrounded by parens.
+A *row* must be an iterable of strings, numbers or bytes for :class:`Writer` objects and a dictionary mapping fieldnames to strings, numbers or bytes (by passing them through :func:`str` first) for :class:`DictWriter` objects.
+Note that bytes will be written according to the encoding scheme of the output file.
+Also note that complex numbers are written out surrounded by parens.
 This may cause some problems for other programs which read CSV files (assuming they support complex numbers at all).